-Have you ever been to a restaurant or a store with your parents and grandparents and heard them complain about prices?
-Or they tell you, “Back in my day, gas was only 50 cents a gallon!”
-What they’re trying to tell you is that gas is expensive nowadays.
-But what you’re hearing is that gas was cheaper then.
+Have you ever been to a restaurant or a store with your parents and grandparents and heard them reminisce about the past?
+Perhaps they've said something like, “Back in my day, gas was only 50 cents a gallon!”
+While the sentiment is a mix of nostalgia and surprise at how prices have risen, there's a deeper psychological process at play here.

 You and your grandparents are both looking at a gallon of gas at $2.20.
 But you feel very different about that price based on the information that your beliefs are anchored to.